 2. Comparison Titles & Formatting

 Use comps in your pitches.
-They can indicate more about tone, setting and themes than you have room to indicate in your pitch.
+They can indicate more about tone, setting and themes than you have room to indicate in 300 characters.
 For party pitches, you’re not limited to books published within the last 5 years (unlike query pitches).
 Film or tv series and older books are ok.
 Ideally your comps will be recognisable to agents and publishers, and or contrast with each other (e.g. my MG tweet pitch comps were MATILDA X kids INCEPTION).

 Alternatively, you could have a notable twist on a comp, e.g. gender-swapped (fairytale/ well-known story) or for example Downton Abbey —with witches.
 Putting your comps in ALL CAPs at the top of your pitch can help them stand out and encourage industry folks to read and pay proper attention to your pitch.